samiux/samiux.github.io/bof_make_easy.md

 (gdb)
 ```

-We use the tool namely "pattern_offset.rb" to find out the offset.
+We use the tool namely ```pattern_offset.rb``` to find out the offset.
 The offset is 42 for this case.

 ```bash
 /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 41346241
 [*] Exact match at offset 42
 ```

 According to the source code, we know that there are 3 functions, they are main, inSecure and hacker.
-Our aim here is to run hidden function "hacker".
+Our aim here is to run hidden function ```hacker```.
 So, we need to find out the address of the function of hacker.

 ```bash
 (gdb) info functions